Is an Online College Degree Worth It?

 How Long Does It Take to Complete an Online Program?

 An online bachelor’s degree program can be completed anywhere from a little over a year to six years.
 The length of time it will take to graduate depends on various factors.
-Some of them are the number of credits earned from previous colleges or whether the student is enrolled part-time or full-time.

 Some people enroll online to get employed faster, while others study online to further their careers.